-Speier is leading the Bay Area Congressional delegation in a major legislative effort to restore and preserve San Francisco Bay, the defining ecosystem for all Bay Area residents and a region of strategic importance to the entire country.
+Congresswoman Speier is leading the Bay Area Congressional delegation in a major legislative effort to restore and preserve San Francisco Bay, the defining ecosystem for all Bay Area residents and a region of strategic importance to the entire country.
 San Francisco Bay is unparalleled in its beauty and biodiversity, and serves as the foundation for one of the world’s greatest economic hubs for innovation and entrepreneurship.

-As San Francisco Bay continues to face serious environmental challenges, including toxic pollution, urban and rural runoff, water contamination, and changes due to the related threats of global warming and sea level rise, Speier is working hard to provide much-needed federal support to help the Bay Area adapt and become more sustainable.
+San Francisco Bay Restoration Act – Congresswoman Speier has re-introduced her legislation to give San Francisco Bay the same level of consistent federal recognition and funding it deserves in line with all other water bodies of national significance, such as Chesapeake Bay, the Great Lakes, the Everglades, and many other waterways around the country.
+As San Francisco Bay continues to face serious environmental challenges, including toxic pollution, urban and rural runoff, water contamination, and changes due to the related threats of global warming and sea level rise, Congresswoman Speier is working hard to provide much-needed federal support to help the Bay Area adapt and become more sustainable.

 The San Francisco Bay Restoration Act would fund comprehensive restoration of thousands of acres of Bay wetlands and tidal marsh, which are home to more than a hundred threatened and endangered species of wildlife and provide a natural barrier against flooding and sea level rise impacts.
 In addition, the bill would fund cleanup of toxic pollutants such as mercury and PCBs, local infrastructure projects to control stormwater runoff and improve the safety of sewage disposal, and assist state and local plans to adapt to climate change impacts on Bay water quality.

 Just as the Peninsula is nothing without a beautiful and healthy Bay, our Pacific coastline and ocean environment must be protected now and for future generations.
-Speier understands the importance of a healthy coast and the economic prosperity it brings to California, including the tourism, recreation and fishing industries, which generate $23 billion a year in economic activity and support 390,000 jobs.
+Congresswoman Speier understands the importance of a healthy coast and the economic prosperity it brings to California, including the tourism, recreation and fishing industries, which generate $23 billion a year in economic activity and support 390,000 jobs.

-Comprehensive Ocean Protection – Speier is committed to enhancing the scientific monitoring of our ocean and coastal resources and maintaining the key national security, commercial, navigation, weather and climate forecasting services we derive from them.
+Comprehensive Ocean Protection: Congresswoman Speier is committed to enhancing the scientific monitoring of our ocean and coastal resources and maintaining the key national security, commercial, navigation, weather and climate forecasting services we derive from them.
 She has supported strong funding for ocean and coastal programs in the federal budget, which protect Californians from storms, erosion and pollution, conserve ocean resources and wildlife, and benefit all those who use the ocean for their livelihoods, businesses and recreation.

-As someone who personally enjoys wild-caught salmon and is proud to represent thousands of commercial and recreational fishermen and women based on the San Francisco Peninsula, Speier has taken up the mantle for salmon issues in the 112th Congress and is working diligently to help restore salmon populations and the thousands of California jobs they support.
+As someone who personally enjoys wild-caught salmon and is proud to represent thousands of commercial and recreational fishermen and women based on the San Francisco Peninsula, Congresswoman Speier has taken up the mantle for salmon issues in the 113th Congress and is working diligently to help restore salmon populations and the thousands of California jobs they support.

-Joined by her colleague, Congressman Mike Thompson, Speier jump-started an effort to give the fishing community a seat at the table when it comes to negotiating the future of California’s water policy and its impacts on the environment, on fish and on people.
-Recently, the Speier helped organize a summit in Antioch to unite both the fishing and farming community in demanding common sense, science-based solutions to the challenges they all face.
+In December of 2010, Congresswoman Speier hosted a groundbreaking summit of fishermen, local leaders, and state and federal decision makers in Half Moon Bay to discuss how to save California’s commercial and recreational salmon fishing industries.
+Joined by her colleague, Congressman Mike Thompson, Congresswoman Speier jump-started an effort to give the fishing community a seat at the table when it comes to negotiating the future of California’s water policy and its impacts on the environment, on fish and on people.
+In April 2011, Congresswoman Speier helped organize a summit in Antioch to unite both the fishing and farming communities in demanding common sense, science-based solutions to the challenges they all face.

 California’s 14th Congressional District is a hotbed of clean energy technology innovation and is home to scores of businesses that are changing the way we produce and consume energy.
-Clean tech companies in the district range from sustainable architects and green designers, to solar panel installers and energy efficiency experts lessening our dependence on the grid, to cutting-edge biofuel producers and advanced electric car manufacturers aiming to slash our dependence on oil.
+Clean tech companies in the District range from sustainable architects and green designers, to solar panel installers and energy efficiency experts lessening our dependence on the grid, to cutting-edge biofuel producers and advanced electric car manufacturers aiming to slash our dependence on oil.
 All of these businesses and others – including those committed to making environmentally friendly consumer products or producing locally-grown, organic food – support thousands of jobs in the Bay Area and help make our region known as a beacon for energy innovation and environmental sustainability.